 You can also listen through the downloadable Soundcloud app on both Apple or android devices

-You can also listen to just one episode through other ‘podcatcher’ services that allow you to download our episodes.
-The following are a couple of options where to find us:
+In addition the are a number of other ‘podcatcher’ services that allow you to download our episodes.
+Below are a few options where to find us: